nopnop2002/esp-idf-ili9340/README.md

 __Note for ESP32S2__
 Pull Up of the RESET pin may be required.
-I inserted a 100 ohm resistor between Vcc and RESET.
+I inserted a 10K ohm resistor between Vcc and RESET.
-The tjpgd library is not present in ESP32-S2 ROM.
-You cannot be displayed JPEG files.
+Since the ROM is small, it is not possible to display PNG and JPEG.

 __Note for ESP32S3__
 Pull Up of the RESET pin may be required.
-I inserted a 100 ohm resistor between Vcc and RESET.
+I inserted a 10K ohm resistor between Vcc and RESET.

 __Note for ESP32C3__
 For some reason, there are development boards that cannot use GPIO06, GPIO08, GPIO09, GPIO19 for SPI clock pins.